apache/doris-website/docs/admin-manual/config/fe-config.md

 Default：-1

-node(FE or BE) will be considered belonging to the same Palo cluster if they have same cluster id.
+node(FE or BE) will be considered belonging to the same Doris cluster if they have same cluster id.
 Cluster id is usually a random integer generated when master FE start at first time.
 You can also specify one.

 #### `heartbeat_mgr_blocking_queue_size`